Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of the Built Environment

 I have given talks and conference papers at a wide range of UK and international institutions.
-Recent examples include Erasmus Mundus Urban Lab+, TU Berlin; the International Forum on Doctoral Education in Europe, ENHSA, Riga, Latvia; University of Nicosia, Cyprus; Penn State University, USA; Harvard Graduate School of Design, USA; the Association of Geographers Annual Meeting, Las Vegas, USA; the Society of Architectural Historians, Pittsburgh, USA; and the University of Cape Town, Republic of South Africa, School of Architecture.
-I have also made appearances in media outlets such as Resonance FM (2009) and BBC Newsnight (2011).
+Recent examples include Central European University, Budapest; Architekturforum Aedes, Berlin; La Casa Encendida, Madrid; TU Berlin, Urban Lab+ programme; the International Forum on Doctoral Education in Europe, ENHSA, Riga, Latvia; University of Nicosia, Cyprus; Penn State University, USA; Harvard Graduate School of Design, USA; the Association of Geographers Annual Meeting, Las Vegas, USA; the Society of Architectural Historians, Pittsburgh, USA; and the University of Cape Town, Republic of South Africa, School of Architecture.
+I regularly give talks at London universities and in public venues such as the Folkestone Triennial (2014); Zabludowicz Collection (2012); Camden Arts Centre (2012); Freeword Centre (2012); Future of London (2012); the Building Centre (2009); the Architecture Foundation (2009); and the Royal Academy of Arts London (2007).

-I have been researching urban change for the past decade and have studied a wide range of architectural and spatial forms and conditions: from slums, sink estates and ghettoes, to industrial ruins, wastelands, red-light-zones, and infested dwellings.
-I am interested in the imaginaries of urban ‘blight’, cultural representations associated with ‘regeneration’, and the relationships between them.
-My work spans from early twentieth century slum clearances to the large-scale government and business-led regeneration campaigns of the 1990s and early 2000s.
-My interdisciplinary methods draw from my training in architectural history, art history, archaeology, and geography.
+My research interests are wide-ranging and I have recently published essays, for example, on the theoretical work of the anthropologist Mary Douglas, the photography of Stephen Gill, the architecture of David Adjaye, Google Street View and its place in the history of urban survey photography and the history of bedbug infestation and control.
+I have been researching urban change since 2001 and have studied a wide range of architectural and spatial forms and conditions associated with decline: from slums, sink estates and ghettoes, to industrial ruins, wastelands, red-light-zones, and infested dwellings.
+In my work I use cross-disciplinary methods to attend to the imaginaries of decline and regeneration, and the relationships between them.
+My book Remaking London (IB Tauris, 2013) spans from early twentieth century slum clearances to the large-scale government and business-led regeneration campaigns of the 1990s and early 2000s.

-Urban Pamphleteer, a series of pamphlets on key contemporary urban questions which I co-edit with Dr Rebecca Ross, Central Saint Martins, funded by UCL Grand Challenge of Sustainable Cities.
+Urban Pamphleteer, a series of pamphlets on key contemporary urban questions which I co-founded and co-edit with Dr Rebecca Ross, Central Saint Martins, funded by UCL Grand Challenge of Sustainable Cities and UCL Urban Laboratory: http://www.ucl.ac.uk/urbanlab/research/urban-pamphleteer

-Picturing Place (with graphic designer Rebecca Ross and art historian Mariana Mogilevich), an urban image-cataloguing project which critically explores the agency of images and image-production in processes of urban change: http://picturingplace.net/
+Picturing Place (with graphic designer Rebecca Ross and architectural historian Mariana Mogilevich), a project to develop a methodology for the critical examination of the agency of images and image-production in processes of urban change: http://picturingplace.net/

-I was appointed as Lecturer in Architectural History and Theory in the Bartlett School of Architecture in 2005 (part-time) and made full-time in 2008.
+I was appointed as Lecturer in Architectural History and Theory in the Bartlett School of Architecture in 2005 (part-time), made full-time in 2008 and promoted to Senior Lecturer in 2012.

-My PhD students - many of whom are sponsored by government and other scholarships - conduct research into a wide range of areas, including queer space and domesticity in London, the visual representation of former socialist public spaces in Berlin, the history of London Fashion Week as an urban public event, the history and theorization of architectural heritage, place identity and public participation in processes of urban change in London and Lisbon, urban voids and wastelands in Santiago and Bilbao, capoeira and Invisible Theatre as spatial practices in Brazil, and new technologies for participation in public space in Puerto Rico.
+I mentor funded RIBA, Leverhulme, UCL and Bartlett postdoctoral researchers and artists working on urban visual culture, regeneration, housing.
+My PhD students - many of whom are sponsored by government and other scholarships - conduct research into a wide range of areas, including queer space and domesticity in London, the visual representation of former socialist public spaces in Berlin, the history of London Fashion Week as an urban event, the history and theorization of architectural heritage, place identity and public participation in processes of urban change in London and Lisbon, urban voids and wastelands in Santiago and London, capoeira and Invisible Theatre as spatial practices in Brazil, and the ways that new mobile digital technologies influence the city and participation in public space in Puerto Rico and London.

 My students have regularly won the BSc Architecture History and Theory prize: Bethany Wells, 2007; Luke Jones, 2008; Joel Cady, 2009; Nick Blomstrand, 2010; Arub Saqib, 2011; Jonathan Holmes, 2011.
 Many have also gone on to publish their dissertations in publications such as Critical Cities, Opticon 1826, and Bartlett Designs.